mwcz/clayto-hugo/content/posts/058 - Command Line Bash/index.md

  - Python keywords, objects, functions
  - HTML5 tags

+When play starts, you don't have to choose a language.
+All languages are valid.

 ---

 ## Why we made it

-About a year ago, Dan contacted Jared and I after seeing some of [our games][scripta].
-After chatting for a while, the idea came up of creating a game based on Command Line Heroes.
+About a year ago, Dan contacted us after seeing some of [our games][scripta].
+After chatting for a while, the idea came up of creating a game based on Command Line Heroes (isn't the name just begging to be a game?).
 A few months later, we were neck-deep in code for an adventure game engine called [Hero Engine][hero-eng].

 Adventure games, we discovered, are very time-consuming to create, *especially* when you start by building an engine from scratch.
 To scale back, we decided to build a new game in more of a game-jam style, one with a much smaller scope.
 Our goal was to complete it in time for [IBM Think][think], the first conference where the game would be presented.

 The strategy succeeded, and we were able to put the finishing touches on the game just before Think began.
 Here's a bit about Bash @ Think.